 The memory of 9/11 has been irrevocably poisoned; it has become an occasion for shame.
 And in its heart, the nation knows it.

-But Krugman will not make one mention of the evil aggressors who started this war in the name of Islam, and who, even now, plot ways to kill us while Krugman pensively cries foul against the heroes of our defense.
+A man who makes not one mention of the evil aggressors who started this war in the name if Islam, and who, even now, plot ways to kill us while Krugman cries foul against the hero's of our defense.

-Typical and, yes, expected, but then, we all know deep down that if Krugman's aliens actually did attack we Americans, Krugman would find some solicitous means to take their side as well.
+Typical and, yes, expected, but then, we all know deep down that if Krugman's aliens actually did attack we Americans, Krugman would find some way to take their side as well.